felipenlunkes/osdev/README.md

 # OSDev projects

-This is a list of all opensource operating systems being developed, sorted by programming language.
+This is a list of all open source operating systems being developed, sorted by programming language.

 ## Assembly